Basketball Secondary Break, Transition OffenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

-Use this secondary break to transition quickly up the floor after the opponent scores, or after getting possession by either a rebound or steal.
-The idea is to push the ball up the floor as quickly as possible, before the defense can get set.
+Use this secondary break to transition quickly up the floor after the opponent scores, or after a rebound or steal.
+Push the ball up the floor quickly, before the defense can get set.
 You can even use this as a press breaker if you get it in quickly, before the press has time to get set.

 After the opponent scores...
 (See diagram A)

-O5 always makes the in-bounds pass, and after a made basket, should quickly get the ball out of the net (don't wait for it to hit the floor), step out-of-bounds, and quickly get the pass into O1.
+O5 always makes the inbounds pass, and after a made basket, quickly gets the ball out of the net (before it hits the floor), steps out-of-bounds, and passes into O1.
 Don't waste time and let the defense get their press set.
 Notice how the floor is spread, with O1 and O2 on the right, and O4 and O3 on the left.
 O2 and O3 should get down the floor.
 O4 plays opposite of O1.
-O5 will be the trailer coming down the floor last.
+O5 is the trailer coming down the floor last.
 O4 will cut to the ball-side block.

 O5, the trailer, comes last and goes to the opposite side elbow.
 There are many options depending on what the point guard finds open.

 The options are:

 1 all the way - O1 takes it all the way to the free throw line for a 3-on-1 break.